idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 in other shells).

-When it identifies a meta-character in a word then the whole word is treated as a pattern and filename :ref:`pattern matching`, aka *globbing*, begins.
+When it identifies a meta-character in a word then the whole word is treated as a pattern and filename :ref:`shell pattern matching`, aka *globbing*, begins.
 Globbing_ began life at the very beginning of Unix as a standalone program, :program:`glob` (authored by one :ref-author:`Dennis Ritchie`), so it's "got some previous" but is now